Run Time Assurance for Autonomous Spacecraft Inspection: Spacecraft Inspection Problem

 where $\theta_{b_i}$ is the angle between the deputy's sensor boresight and the Sun, and $\alpha_{FOV}$ is the sensor's field of view, as shown in Figure \ref{fig:a_fov}. $\theta_{b_i}$ is found using the dot product,

-Additionally, each deputy shall not align its sensor with the Sun if it were to point its sensor at another deputy, in the event that it must change its inspection target.
+In the event that a deputy must change its orientation to inspect another deputy, an additional keep out zone constraint must be developed.
+In this case, each deputy shall not align its sensor with the Sun if it were to point its sensor at another deputy.
 This constraint is defined as,

 where $\theta_{b,d_i}$ is defined as,